Redcliffe, Queensland: Education

-Redcliffe Special School is a special primary and secondary (Prep-12) school for boys and girls at Klingner Road (27.2232°S 153.1132°E).
+Redcliffe Special School is a special primary and secondary (Kindergarten to Year 12) school for boys and girls at Klingner Road (27.2232°S 153.1132°E).
 In 2018, the school had an enrolment of 121 students with 33 teachers (28 full-time equivalent) and 46 non-teaching staff (28 full-time equivalent).

-Redcliffe State High School is a government secondary (7-12) school for boys and girls at the corner of Klingner Road and Oxley Avenue (27.2236°S 153.1110°E).
+Redcliffe State High School is a government secondary (7–12) school for boys and girls at the corner of Klingner Road and Oxley Avenue (27.2236°S 153.1110°E).
 In 2018, the school had an enrolment of 1,319 students with 110 teachers (102 full-time equivalent) and 52 non-teaching staff (35 full-time equivalent).
 It includes a special education program.

 There are no mainstream primary schools in Redcliffe.
 The nearest government primary schools are Scarborough State School in neighbouring Scarborough to the north, Kippa-Ring State School in neighbouring Kippa-Ring to the west, and Humpybong State School in neighbouring Margate to the south.

 Attractions and features

-Attractions such as Suttons Beach(location of Luna Park Redcliffe (1944 to 1966), Redcliffe Jetty, Settlement Cove Lagoon, Redcliffe Museum, Redcliffe Botanic Gardens, and Redcliffe Showgrounds are all within the suburb of Redcliffe.
+Attractions such as Suttons Beach (location of Luna Park Redcliffe (1944 to 1966), Redcliffe Jetty, Settlement Cove Lagoon, Redcliffe Museum, Redcliffe Botanic Gardens, and Redcliffe Showgrounds are all within the suburb of Redcliffe.
 The entire Redcliffe Parade precinct is home to an abundance of restaurants and eateries.
 On Sundays, the Redcliffe Markets take place along Redcliffe Parade and in recent years have been a significant event for local businesses with crowds of thousands taking part.

 Aside from smaller events, in September each year, Redcliffe celebrates its history as Queensland's first European settlement location with the Redcliffe festival event.
 This festival is chiefly held in the Redcliffe CBD with Redcliffe Parade being closed off to traffic for most of the day.
 Other attractions as part of this festival include the KiteFest, The Jetty Fiesta, KiteFest Live, and Spring Break Beach Party with ongoing interest from local community groups and sponsors to create larger and more attractive events each year.

 A statue and walkway in honour of the Bee Gees was unveiled by Barry Gibb on 14 February 2013.
 Barry returned to open the second stage of the walkway on 9 September 2015.

-The Moreton Bay Regional Council operates a public library at 476 Oxley Avenue.
+The Moreton Bay City Council operates a public library at 476 Oxley Avenue.